 - Limited partnership – A partnership in which one party (made up of one or more people) called general partners, having unlimited liability, manage the business and, another party (of one or more people) called limited partners, contribute capital and share in the profits.

 - Limited liability partnership – These are partnerships where a partner is not liable for the negligent actions of other partners or employees not under the partner’s supervision.
-These are organized pursuant to applicable statute that limits the personal liability of the partners and provides that the partnership is liable as an entity for debts and obligations incurred by the limited liability partnership.
+These are organized pursuant to an applicable statute that limits the personal liability of the partners and provides that the partnership is liable as an entity for debts and obligations incurred by the limited liability partnership.

 Our Colorado Commercial Litigation Lawyers Can Help

-We’re motivated to provide the best goal-oriented, cost-effective representation possible.
+We are motivated to provide the best goal-oriented, cost-effective representation possible.
 All action taken is for the specific purpose of achieving the goals agreed to with the client at the outset of the case.
 We believe success comes not just by prevailing in the case, but by doing it in a way that advances the best interests of our clients.
-We’re collaborative law firm, made up of shareholders and senior lawyers, a former Fortune 500 General Counsel, and a former judge.
+We are a collaborative law firm, made up of shareholders and senior lawyers, a former Fortune 500 General Counsel, and a former judge.
 We provide high-level, in-depth research, as well as top-notch writing and analytical services to our business clients.
 We employ a standard of excellence for all of our work, to maximize the chance of success and to give our clients peace of mind.
 The experience and knowledge of our business trial attorneys make Burg Simpson the choice to represent your corporate, partnership, and LLC disputes.
 Call us right now at 303-792-5595 to speak with an experienced Denver corporate litigation lawyer.